Live from the Southern Command in sunny South Florida.

 Normal people without an agenda would be relieved to discover this decline in temperatures.

-After all the theories and the computer models predicting global warming, we now have solid scientific evidence that temperature readings here on Earth are falling.
+After all the theories and the computer models predicting global warming, we now have solid scientific evidence that temperature readings here on earth are falling.

-That's only steady at least.
+That's holding steady at least.

 A normal person wouldn't lash out.